lablup/rraft-py/README.md

 # rraft-py

-⚠️ This repository is not yet production-ready.
-I'd recommend not use this lib yet unless you're not interested in contributing to this bindings.
+🚧 This repository is WIP and not yet *production-ready*.
+I'd recommend not use this lib unless you're not interested in contributing to this bindings.
 The API will change.

+---

 This crate provides Python bindings for the *[tikv/raft-rs](https://github.com/tikv/raft-rs)* crate, allowing for integration of the [*Raft consensus algorithm*](https://en.wikipedia.org/wiki/Raft_(algorithm)) in Python applications.